nodirt/git-tf/README.md

 Installation
 ------------

-Download the files and make sure that git-tf is in the $PATH variable.
+Download the files and make sure that git-tf is in the _PATH_ variable.
-I usually have only a symbolic link to git-tf in the $PATH variable and I recommend doing it this way.
+I usually have only a symbolic link to git-tf in the _PATH_ variable and I recommend doing it this way.
 Also make sure that git-tf files have the execution permission.